Textile Design (B.S.)

 - Apply conceptual and critical thinking skills that illustrate an understanding of the theoretical foundations of textile design.

-- Demonstrate skills required of the textile design industry.
+- Demonstrate creative talents required of the textile design industry.

 - Apply a base of liberal arts knowledge to examine textile design issues through acquiring, developing and conveying design ideas and information.

-- Demonstrate an understanding of sound textile design business practices, including ethics and law.
+- Demonstrate an understanding of textile design business practices, including ethics and law.

-- Develop textile design industry marketability through successful completion of the program.
+- Develop design industry marketability through successful completion of the program.

 - Identify international perspectives to function in a global marketplace.